stadtnavi/digitransit-ansible/Readme.md

 It also cleanly stops and removes the containers.
 This is important because `hsl-map-server` cannot be stopped and restarted.

+**Viewing logs**

+All logs are sent to `journald` for storage and automatic deletion.
+Here is a list of common `journalctl`.

+- Viewing *all* digitransit logs: `journalctl -u digitransit-docker-compose.service`
+- Viewing digitransit-ui logs: `journalctl CONTAINER_NAME=digitransit-ui`
+- Viewing opentripplanner logs: `journalctl CONTAINER_NAME=opentripplanner`

 **Triggering a rebuild of the OTP graph**

 `systemctl restart data-builder`